confluentinc/examples/kinesis-s3/README.md

 Benefits:

-* Leverage rich ecosystem of a full event streaming platform
+* Leverage Kafka's rich ecosystem of a full event streaming platform
-* Spans datacenters and cloud providers
+* Span datacenters and cloud providers
 * Aggregate data in single source of truth
+* Use KSQL

 # Prerequisites